Lightning-AI/pytorch-lightning/docs/source/extensions/plugins.rst

 Cluster Environments
 ********************

-Users can define the interface of their own cluster environment based on the requirements of their infrastructure.
+You can define the interface of their own cluster environment based on the requirements of their infrastructure.

 .. currentmodule:: pytorch_lightning.plugins.environments